 A timely and thorough investigation is required soon after the loss in order to accurate assess the scope, nature and amount of damages.
 Water damage claims often cause significant emotional and financial stress on property owners, whether for home or business property claims.
 If you believe your insurance company has failed to conduct a proper investigation of your property water damage loss, you may need qualified legal assistance in obtaining what you are owed under your insurance policy.

-If your property has suffered water damage and your insurance company is not treating you fairly, please contact the bad faith lawyers at Grisham & Kendall, PLLC at (214) 308-2027 to discuss your case.
+If your property has suffered water damage and your insurance company is not treating you fairly, please contact the water damage lawyers at Grisham & Kendall, PLLC at (214) 308-2027 to discuss your case.

 Water leaks in the home can have devastating effects on the property, leaving behind warped tiles and rotted wood, costing hundreds or thousands of dollars in repairs.
 Water damage comes from a number of different sources, some of which are related to roof leaks and extreme weather and others which are associated with plumbing issues.
 Unfortunately, water leaks are sometimes difficult to detect right away, often causing serious damage before they are finally detected.
 However, if your home has been damaged by a water leak, there are ways to protect your home against further damage in the future with leak detection systems.